powerhouse-inc/powerhouse-docs/docs/academy/08-AdvancedTopics/02-Reactor/intro.md

 When creating a new document, you must specify which document model it follows.
 The Reactor then ensures that all operations applied to that document conform to the rules defined by its model.

+> Note (Prometheus): Document Model is generated from a Document Model Specification

 ![Operation Validation](./images/operation-validation.svg)

 ## Data Objects